sidbaxi15/MATH152/README.md

 # MATH152

-Repository for UCSC MATH 152 - Programming for Mathematics class
+Here I can store and allow TA access for the Notebook projects that I will create for MATH 152 - Programming for Mathematics in UCSC